inca-viewer/inca/README.md

 Pure vanilla java / ahk script<br>
 No IDE, no libraries, no external calls, no browser extensions<br> Does not mess with any settings - see source code<br>
+Just configure settings.ini in notepad, then run compile.exe<br>
-Just run compile.exe - browser will open in pictures folder<br>
+browser will open in pictures folder<br>
 To 'uninstall', exit from taskbar & delete inca folder<br>
 You can change source code in notepad.
 Compiles in under a second<br><br>